 The C. Scott Ellington Technology Business Incubator (TBI) was designated as such in December 2010 by the Research Park at Florida Atlantic University Board of Directors to honor of the late-Scott Ellington’s contributions to developing a sustainable and nurturing environment for entrepreneurs.

 The Technology Business Incubator is designed to assist companies in the early stages of development and, to the greatest extent possible, lighten the burdens of running a business for the entrepreneur, thereby letting him/her focus on developing the technology and finding new customers.
 The TBI currently offers certain services to all its residents, such as: conference facilities with telephone conference capability; shared kitchen area; shared printer and fax services; and access to its server closet.
-In addition mentoring services are available to residents that need it through the extensive network of the Enterprise Development Corporation (EDC).
-This network offers access to highly experienced attorneys with experience in valuations and investment strategies, sources of investment capital, sophisticated CPAs who help with tax strategies and seasoned entrepreneurs who are eager to share their experiences.

 The TBI currently hosts 22 technology companies, some occupying more than one office in the early stages of development in various industries such as: